American Civil War: Mobilization

 As the Confederate states organized, the US Army numbered 16,000, while Northern governors began mobilizing their militias.
 The Confederate Congress authorized up to 100,000 troops in February.
 By May, Jefferson Davis was pushing for another 100,000 soldiers for one year or the duration, and the US Congress responded in kind.

 In the first year of the war, both sides had more volunteers than they could effectively train and equip.
 After the initial enthusiasm faded, relying on young men who came of age each year was not enough.
 Both sides enacted draft laws (conscription) to encourage or force volunteering, though relatively few were drafted.
-The Confederacy passed a draft law in April 1862 for men aged 18–35, with exemptions for overseers, government officials, and clergymen.
+The Confederacy passed a draft law in April 1862 for men aged 18 to 35, with exemptions for overseers, government officials, and clergymen.
 The US Congress followed in July, authorizing a militia draft within states that could not meet their quota with volunteers.
 European immigrants joined the Union Army in large numbers, including 177,000 born in Germany and 144,000 in Ireland.
 About 50,000 Canadians served, around 2,500 of whom were black.

 When the Emancipation Proclamation went into effect in January 1863, ex-slaves were energetically recruited to meet state quotas.
 States and local communities offered higher cash bonuses for white volunteers.
 Congress tightened the draft law in March 1863.
 Men selected in the draft could provide substitutes or, until mid-1864, pay commutation money.
 Many eligibles pooled their money to cover the cost of anyone drafted.
 Families used the substitute provision to select which man should go into the army and which should stay home.

 There was much evasion and resistance to the draft, especially in Catholic areas.
 The New York City draft riots in July 1863 involved Irish immigrants who had been signed up as citizens to swell the vote of the city's Democratic political machine, not realizing it made them liable for the draft.
 Of the 168,649 men procured for the Union through the draft, 117,986 were substitutes, leaving only 50,663 who were conscripted.

 In the North and South, draft laws were highly unpopular.
 In the North, some 120,000 men evaded conscription, many fleeing to Canada, and another 280,000 soldiers deserted during the war.
 At least 100,000 Southerners deserted, about 10 percent of the total.
 Southern desertion was high because many soldiers were more concerned about the fate of their local area than the Southern cause.
 In the North, "bounty jumpers" enlisted to collect the generous bonus, deserted, then re-enlisted under a different name for a second bonus; 141 were caught and executed.

 From a tiny frontier force in 1860, the Union and Confederate armies grew into the "largest and most efficient armies in the world" within a few years.
 Some European observers at the time dismissed them as amateur and unprofessional, but historian John Keegan concluded that each outmatched the French, Prussian, and Russian armies, and without the Atlantic, could have threatened any of them with defeat.